Gravitational Wilson Loop in Discrete Quantum Gravity: Conclusions

 The authors wish to thank Hermann Nicolai and the Max Planck Institut f\" ur Gravitationsphysik (Albert-Einstein-Institut) in Potsdam for very warm hospitality.
 The work described in this paper was done while both authors were visitors at the AEI.
-The work of HWH was supported in part by the Max Planck Gesellschaft zur F\" orderung der Wissenschaften and the University of California.
+One of the authors (HWH) also wishes to thank Sergio Caracciolo for pointing out additional references on the gravitational Wilson loop, and for helpful correspondence.
+The work of HWH was supported in part by the Max Planck Gesellschaft zur F\" orderung der Wissenschaften, and by the University of California.
 The work of RMW was supported in part by the UK Science and Technology Facilities Council.

 40pt